Oakland Rent Control

 Tobener Ravenscroft LLP is the leading tenant rights law firm in California and has been in business for over twenty years.
 The firm serves tenants in Oakland and focuses on wrongful evictions, intractable repair issues, landlord harassment, tenant discrimination, landlord sexual harassment, and landlord-caused injuries.

 For a unit covered under the Oakland Rent Control where an original occupant still lives in the unit, the landlord may only increase the rent by the annual percent change in the Consumer Price Index (CPI).
 The landlord must provide a written rent increase notice with specific disclosures.
 If the landlord does not provide a formal written notice with disclosures, the rent increase is void.
 A tenant can contest an illegal rent increase within ninety days of receipt of notice.
-If the landlord’s notice is in excess of the CPI and allowable banked increases, and has not be approved by the rent adjustment program, it is unenforceable.
+If the landlord’s notice is in excess of the CPI and allowable banked increases, and has not been approved by the rent adjustment program, it is unenforceable.
 However, failing to pay any rent increase can result in the landlord attempting to evict you.

-How often can my rent be increased?
+How often can my rent be increased under the Oakland Rent Adjustment Program?

 With the exceptions of several rare circumstances, an owner whose property is covered by the Rent Adjustment Ordinance may only increase the rent once in a twelve-month period.